jalfonsosm/agi-llm/README.md

 **⚠️ Experimental Research Project**: This is a rapid prototype to investigate AI integration in retro games.
 Many improvements remain.

-*Note: If the GIF doesn't display, view it directly at [media/agiEnhanced.gif](media/agiEnhanced.gif)*

 ## What's New in AGI-Llama?

 - **SDL3 Support**: Modernized from SDL2 to SDL3 for better performance